lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. PineTime performs the firmware update using the firmware file that was embedded in the request

-This flow becomes clearer when we look at the nRC Connect mobile app connected to PineTime.
+This flow becomes clearer when we look at the nRF Connect mobile app connected to PineTime.
 Observe how we connect to PineTime by the device name `pinetime`, also note the SMP Service and SMP Characteristic that appear under PineTime...

 ![nRF Connect mobile app connected to PineTime's SMP Service](https://lupyuen.github.io/images/dfu-gattapp3.png)